Shusha: 2020 Nagorno-Karabakh war

 During the 2020 Nagorno-Karabakh war, Armenia accused the Azerbaijani army of shelling civilian areas and the city's Ghazanchetsots Cathedral.
 Three journalists were wounded while they were inside the cathedral to film the destruction of a previous shelling on the same day.
-Azerbaijani Ministry of Defence has denied the shelling of the cathedral by stating that "destruction of the church in Shusha has nothing to do with the activities of the Army of Azerbaijan" The House of Culture was also badly damaged in the fighting.
+The Azerbaijani Ministry of Defence denied the shelling of the cathedral by stating that "destruction of the church in Shusha has nothing to do with the activities of the Army of Azerbaijan" The House of Culture was also badly damaged in the fighting.

 On November 8, 2020, Azerbaijani President Ilham Aliyev announced that the Azerbaijani army took control of the city of Shusha.
 The next day, the Azerbaijani Ministry of Defence released a video from the city, confirming full Azerbaijani control.
 On the same day, Artsakh authorities confirmed that they had lost control of Shusha.
 A ceasefire signed two days later reaffirmed Azerbaijan's gains, resulting in the city staying under its control.
 The Armenian government and the Armenian Apostolic Church subsequently claimed that Azerbaijani soldiers had vandalised Armenian churches and cultural landmarks, including Ghazanchetsots Cathedral and Kanach Zham, which was supported by reports from FreedomHouse and CaucasusHeritageWatch.
-Azerbaijani officials claimed that the Mamayi Mosque and a nearby fountain was vandalised by the Armenians forces.
+Azerbaijani officials claimed that the Mamayi Mosque and a nearby fountain was vandalised by Armenian forces.
+In August 2023, a mass grave was found in Shusha prison.
+In total 17 corpses with signs of torture were exhumed.